-Your chance to be clutter-free without all those strict and silly rules set in place to dictate how you need to live in your own home.
+Your chance to be clutter-free without all those strict and silly rules to dictate how you need to live in your own home.

 Rather than remove the junk drawer altogether, let’s instead give this drawer a new name.

 There is power in a name.
 Big power.
 And for us, that is where we are going to begin.
-Instead of calling this container of randomness a junk drawer, let’s call it a utility drawer.
+Instead of calling this container of randomness a junk drawer, let’s instead, call it a utility drawer.

-When you give things a new label you begin to see them not as a crutch but instead as a tool.
+When you give things a new label you begin to see them not as a crutch, but instead, as a tool.
 One you can use to run your home more efficiently.

 Before we begin you will want to decide on the purpose of your drawer.
 This will be your clutter guide as you go through items.
 It will also better help you to decide what can stay and what needs to go somewhere else.

 More Clutter Resources to Check Out!

 General maintenance drawer